postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/environments-run-button.md

 ## Next steps

-Read more about the [Run button API](https://learning.postman.com/docs/postman_for_publishers/run_button/run_button_API) and how to alter your Run in Postman button's behavior.
+Read more about the [Run button API](https://learning.postman.com/docs/postman_for_publishers/run_button/run_button_API) and learn how to alter your Run in Postman button's behavior.